SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/usage-and-billing.md

 A {{< product-c8y-iot >}} platform tenant can have several states:

   * Active - The common state when the tenant can interact with the platform.
 In that state all billing values are stored and updated.
   * Suspended - Suspended tenants are not billed for request count and microservice resources, the only value that is still counted is the existence of the tenant and the storage size.
-The microservice resource usage is billed as "used", i.e. when the tenant is switched to suspended state all microservices are stopped so there are no resources to bill.
+The microservice resource usage is billed as "used", that means, when the tenant is switched to suspended state all microservices are stopped so there are no resources to bill.
   * Deleted - This is the point of no return.
 The tenant is not billed for any resources but there is no way of restoring the data also.